thewooniverse/heroku-prod/CI-CD-testing.md

 In software testing, "regression" means that something that used to work fine before isn't working now, even though you didn't mean to change it.
 It's like when you add a new piece to your tower, and it accidentally knocks over something else that was already there.

 We do "regression testing" to make sure that when we add new things to our software (like new features or bug fixes), we don't accidentally break something that was already working well.
 It's like checking all the parts of your tower every time you add new blocks, just to make sure everything is still standing strong.

+# Git / CICD best practices:
+Yes, your understanding is correct.
+It's a common practice to use different branches in a single Git repository to manage and deploy code to various environments, such as staging and production.
+Here's how it typically works and some best practices:

+### Typical Workflow:

+1. **Development Branch**: Developers work on feature branches or directly on a main development branch (often called `develop`, `development`, or similar).
+This is where initial coding, commits, and internal testing happen.

+2. **Staging Branch**: Once a feature is ready for testing in a more production-like environment, it's merged into a staging branch (often called `staging`).
+The code in this branch is automatically deployed to a staging environment where it can be tested.

+3. **Production Branch**: After thorough testing and approval in the staging environment, the changes are merged into the production branch (often called `master` or `main`).
+The code in this branch reflects what's currently running in the production environment and is considered stable.

+### Best Practices:

+- **Pull Requests for Merging**: Use pull requests (PRs) to merge changes from development to staging, and from staging to production.
+This facilitates code review, discussion, and approval processes, ensuring only vetted code makes its way up the deployment chain.

+- **Automated Testing**: Integrate automated testing into your CI/CD pipeline.
+Tests should run automatically when PRs are created or updated, and only allow merges if all tests pass.

+- **Protected Branches**: Use protected branch rules to prevent direct pushes to critical branches like staging and production.
+This ensures that changes go through the proper review and automated checks before being merged.

+- **Separate Environments**: Maintain separate environments for development, staging, and production.
+Each should have its own set of resources (servers, databases, etc.) to prevent interference and ensure realistic testing conditions.

+- **Environment-Specific Configurations**: Use environment variables or configuration files to manage environment-specific settings (API keys, database URLs, etc.) to keep your application's behavior flexible and secure across different environments.

+- **Continuous Integration and Delivery**: Automate your deployment process as much as possible.
+Changes merged to the staging branch should automatically deploy to the staging environment, and similarly for production.

+- **Manual Gate for Production**: Although automation is key, it's often wise to have a manual approval step before deploying to production, ensuring that you have a final check before changes go live.

+- **Monitor and Rollback**: Have monitoring in place for all environments, especially production, and ensure you have a straightforward process for rolling back changes if something goes wrong after deployment.

+### Conclusion:

+Using a single Git repository with different branches for managing deployment to various environments is a solid practice that offers several benefits, including simplicity, ease of tracking changes across environments, and centralized management of the codebase.
+Integrating best practices into this workflow enhances reliability, security, and team collaboration.